These Personality Tests Found Things Out That Only My Mom Knows

 The highly contextual conclusions of all the personality assessments I took suggest their limits for career purposes.
 Psychologists generally see personality traits as mostly fixed but behaviors as highly adaptable, and both Traitify and the CPI 260 account for that reality in different ways.
 But perhaps the best way to decide how well you’ll do in a given job–leadership level or otherwise–is just to try it and see how you fare.

-Trial and error might be an aggravating (and costly) approach from most employers’ perspectives, hence their interest in tools like these, but it remains the way most people tackle their careers, for better or worse–less an unswerving path forward than a winding hike through the woods.
+Trial and error might be an aggravating (and costly) approach from most employers’ perspectives, hence their interest in tools like these, but for better or worse, it remains the way most people tackle their careers: less an unswerving path forward than a winding hike through the woods.